Meet the Team

 Julia Willett, PhD Assistant Professor

 I grew up in central Illinois and graduated from the University of Illinois at Urbana-Champaign in 2010.
 I earned my PhD with Dr. Chris Hayes at the University of California, Santa Barbara, where I studied contact-dependent bacterial inhibition systems in Gram-negative bacteria and was supported by an NSF Graduate Research Fellowship.
 I came to the University of Minnesota for postdoctoral research with Dr. Gary Dunny, where I was supported by an NIH T32 in Lung Science, an American Heart Association postdoc fellowship, and an NIH K99/R00.
-I am interested in discovering the function of uncharacterized bacterial genes (bacterial "dark matter"), mechanisms of polymicrobial interactions and interbacterial competition, the underlying genetics of biofilm formation, and understanding how Enterococcus faecalis establishes and persists in the gastrointestinal tract.
+I am interested in discovering the function of uncharacterized bacterial genes (bacterial "dark matter"), mechanisms of polymicrobial interactions and interbacterial competition, the underlying genetics of biofilm formation, and how Enterococcus faecalis establishes and persists in the gastrointestinal tract.
 I am so excited to be starting my own lab where I will get to do cool science and train/mentor the next generation of researchers!

 LIKES: cats, K pop, Selling Sunset, Cheez-Its